 More information can be found on the Bristol Aero Collection website bristolaero.com

-Did you know that Roy Fedden of Fishponds was asked to run the UK air fleet by Winston Churchill but turned him down… saying this wasn’t his area.
+Did you know that Roy Fedden of Fishponds was asked to run the UK air fleet by Winston Churchill but turned him down… saying this wasn’t his area of expertise.

 How Bristol’s Aero-engine business began in Lodge Causeway… by Patrick Hassell